timothylwarren/labdocs/pi_ssh.md

 ## how to mount remote file system on local machine

-- Make directory on local machine for mount `mkdir ~/mnt`
+- Make empty directory on local machine to mount `mkdir ~/mnt`
-- Run sshfs command with username, ip address of remote machine and path on remote file system to directory to mount `sshfs <username>@xx.yy.zz.zz:/home/mnt /home/remote_machine_path`
+- Run sshfs command with username, ip address of remote machine and path on remote file system to directory to mount `sshfs <username>@xx.yy.zz.zz:/home/flyranch/remote_machine_path /home/mnt/remote_machine_path`